 CNC routing is accomplished in three stages: part design, tool setup, and machining.

 Stage I: Part design.

 The first stage of CNC routing entails designing a part in 2D and 3D, including all features, dimensions, and tolerances.
 It is usually done with computer software such as AutoCAD, Solid works, Cero, and Fusion360.
 You can also use open-source design that is freely available on the internet.
-While creating the 3D model using software, the designer must consider multiple aspects, such as the capability of the CNC router machine, manufacturing feasibility, complexity, and even the cost of the item.
+While creating the 3D model (technical drawing) using software, the designer must consider multiple aspects, such as the capability of the CNC router machine, manufacturing feasibility, complexity, and even the cost of the item.